Family Of 12-Year-Old Erica Gibson Says Girl Who Accidentally Shot Her Dead In Hazel Crest Had Earlier Posed With Long Gun In Social Media Video

 “Pulling the trigger – shooting somebody in the head – is not an accident,” Pratt said.

 They say the video shows the same 14-year-old who shot Erica, but this time, the teen poses with a long gun.
-The video was posted on TikTok months earlier.READ MORE: 15-Year-Old Benjamin Kagan, Who Helped Hundreds Of Seniors Find COVID-19 Shots, Now Has His Own
+The video was posted on TikTok months earlier.READ MORE: 'I Was Completely Unaware': Brookfield Homeowner On Apartment Complex Looming Large Over Her House, Obstructing Views

 “Like she’s posing with a teddy bear in her hand – like it ain’t nothing – with her finger sticking out,” McDonald said.
 “That shows a different personality than what they’re trying to portray.”